max-pfeiffer/uvicorn-gunicorn-poetry/README.md

 This image aims to follow the best practices for a production grade container image for hosting Python web applications based on micro frameworks like [FastAPI](https://fastapi.tiangolo.com/).
-Therefore source and documentation contain a lot of references to documentation of dependencies used in this project, so users of this image can follow up on that.
+Therefore, source and documentation contain a lot of references to documentation of dependencies used in this project, so users of this image can follow up on that.

 If you would like to run your Python application with Uvicorn on [Kubernetes](https://kubernetes.io/), please check out my other project which does not use